Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Nutritional recommendations from our Puppy Growth Program

-Our products are designed to support your puppy’s growth, providing them with significant benefits thanks to specifically chosen nutrients for each stage of life.
+Our products are designed to accompany your puppy’s growth, helping to provide meaningful benefits thanks to specifically chosen nutrients for each stage.

 Tips when playing with your puppy

 Playtime is an opportunity for your puppy to learn new skills and commands.
 Puppies need regular daily play sessions.
-Combining them with your puppy’s training sessions maximizes their learning.
+Combining playing with training can help maximize their learning.

-Toys encourage curiosity, movement, new textures and perhaps tastes.
+Toys can encourage curiosity, movement, new textures, and potentially taste.
 Good toys for puppy play sessions are:

 Rubber toys or chews